lmanul/424/index.md

 be so endorsed as to state -:hat they will in no way conflict with any insurance carried by tre Board of Managers.

 ### Section 3.
-Repair or Reconstruction After Pire or Other Casualty.
+Repair or Reconstruction After Fire or Other Casualty.

 In the event
 of damage to or destruction of the Building containing the Units as a result of